suhangpro/mvcnn/README.md

 In addition to experimenting with ImageNet pretrained models, we optionally fine-tune the models on the datasets isself.
 We report results using R-CNN where features are extracted from the penultimate layer, and D-CNN where Fisher vectors are constructed from filter banks extracted from the last convolutional layer (see reference below).

+** Todo: ** check overlap of images in shape trainval and shape-clean test.

  dataset (measure) | finetune| rcnn | dcnn | dcnn-sp | rcnn-vd | dcnn-vd | dcnn-vd-sp
  :---- | :---: | :---: | :---: | :---: | :---: | :---: |
  sketch (acc) | - | 57.2 | 65.3 | 65.3 | 52.4 | **67.8** | 67.5